duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 #### An example: Unsecured/Exposed Robots Running on ROS and Internet:

+- Teachers can teach about risks of vulnerable systems can be when connected to the internet.

+- Students will learn more about Robotics Operating System (ROS) in a later module, but it is a set of open source libraries that can help with programming of robots.

-See also:A research team at Brown University discovered that they found almost 100 exposed systems that ran on ROS.
+See also: A research team at Brown University discovered that they found almost 100 exposed systems that ran on ROS.
 "Up to 19 were considered to be fully operational robots".
 They found that they could access the cameras of the robots, and be able to give them commands for movement remotely (Brown University).

-See also:This shows how vulnerable systems can be when connected to the internet.

 <!-- https://www.brown.edu/news/2018-07-24/robots
 and https://www.wired.com/story/security-robotics/